 In thinking about ROI, content marketers should consider the life cycle of content.
-Did that new white paper drive sales?
+Did that new white paper drive sales and increase revenue?
 Probably not—at least not right away.
 But over time, it might.

 - Early on, focus on engagement.
 When launching a new content campaign into the digital universe, it’s tempting to fast-forward to see how many sales it’s driving.
 Instead, focus first on how the content is actually being received by your audience.
 Are people reading it?
 Are they sharing it?
 Is this content influencing new interactions or behaviors?

 - Then, things might blur.
 Depending on the campaign you’re running, the next phase in the waiting game may happen a few weeks or months later.
 But at this point, your content should have seen some sort of engagement.
 You’re ready to think deeper about production and performance KPIs.
 Is this piece something you can reproduce?
 Can you do it again but more efficiently?

 - Finally, it’s about dollars and cents.
 Once your content assets have had a chance to stick and have been fed through the right kinds of distribution channels, it’s time to zoom out.
 How has this content influenced business results?
 Did we set the right expectations for this digital campaign?

 Marketers must evaluate the whole life cycle of their content to really appreciate the fruits of their labor.
 Otherwise, you run the risk of focusing on the wrong things at the wrong times.
 And nobody wants that.